Home Depot And Lowe's Remain Sturdy Stocks, Raymond James Says (NYSE:HD)(NYSE:LOW)

 Home Depot (NYSE: HD) and Lowe’s Companies, Inc. (NYSE: LOW) traded higher Tuesday after Raymond James offered reassurances about their prospects despite housing concerns.

 Raymond James analyst Budd Bugatch reaffirmed Outperform ratings on both home retailers.
 The firm has a $205 price target on Home Depot and a $110 target on Lowe’s.
+(See his track record here.)

 The Thesis